momandine/momandine.github.io/about.md

 My name is Amandine.

-I work as a software engineer, though I was trained at a small college in the liberal sciences of physics and statistics.
+I work as a software engineer, though I was trained at Swarthmore College in the liberal sciences of physics and statistics.
 [Hacker School](www.hackerschool.com) was really key in this transition.

-Recently, I've been trying to learn a lot about distributed systems and databases.
+Recently, I've been trying to learn a lot about distributed systems, linux administration and databases.
 I also think that effective communication is really important.

-Other things I do:

-* Teach Intro to CS via [TEALS](www.tealsk13.org)
-* Go rock climbing
-* Take ballet classes
-* Run moderate distances at a moderate pace
-* Listen to almost embarassing amounts of music
-* Cook things
+In my spare time, I teach Intro to CS via [TEALS](www.tealsk13.org), go rock climbing, take ballet classes, run moderate distances at a moderate pace, listen to almost embarassing amounts of music, and cook things.